 Analytical rubrics provide the language of instruction for writers, peers, parents, and teachers to discuss each writing task throughout the steps of the writing process.
 These specific writing tasks help students and teachers plan, draft, revise, edit, and publish their writing.

 Looking for a full set of analytical rubrics to match the Common Core State Standards essays?
 Find 42 essay strategy worksheets corresponding to the Common Core State Standards, the Essay e-Comments download of 438 writing response comments, 8 on-demand writing fluencies, 8 writing process essays (4 Common Core informative/explanatory and 4 Common Core persuasive), 64 sentence revision and 64 rhetorical stance “openers,” remedial writing lessons, writing posters, and editing resources to differentiate essay writing instruction in the comprehensive writing curriculum, Teaching Essay Strategies, at www.penningtonpublishing.com.
-And, now, download The Pennington Manual of Style and the same bank of 438 Essay e-Comments found in Teaching Essay Strategies for FREE!
+And, now, purchase The Pennington Manual of Style and the same bank of 438 Essay e-Comments found in Teaching Essay Strategies.
 Save time and do a better job responding to student writing with this practical writing reference guide.
+Sorry, Mac users.
+PCs only…